actionhero/actionhero/readme.markdown

 * Actions are asynchronous, and require in the API object, the connection object, and the callback function.
 Completing an action is as simple as calling `next(connection, true)`.
 The second param in the callback is a boolean to let the framework know if it needs to render anything else to the client (default = true).
 There are some actions where you may have already sent the user output (see the `file.js` action for an example) where you would not want to render the default messages.
 * The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  `actions.inputs.required` and `actions.inputs.required` are used for both documentation and for building the whitelist of allowed GET and POST variables the API will accept (in addition to your schema/models).

-## Tasks
-Tasks are special periodically run actions the server will do at a set interval.
-Because nodeJS has internal timers, it's simple to emulate a "cron" functionality in the server.
-Some of the example tasks which ship with actionHero cleanup expired sessions and cache entries in the DB, and also check to see if the log file has gotten to large.
-Huzzah for the event queue!

-The basic structure of a task _extends_ the task prototype like this example.

-Make you own tasks in a `tasks.js` file in your project root, or add them anywhere in the project by added them to the `api.tasks` object.

-	////////////////////////////////////////////////////////////////////////////
-	// A test task
-	tasks.testTask = function(api, next) {
-		var params = {
-			"name" : "Test Task",
-			"desc" : "I will say 'hello world' to the console every time I run" };
-		var task = Object.create(api.tasks.Task);
-		task.init(api, params, next);
-		task.run = function() {
-			console.log("Hello World!");
-			task.end();
-		};
-		task.run();
-	};

-	////////////////////////////////////////////////////////////////////////////
-	// Export
-	exports.tasks = tasks;

-All of the metadata in the example task is required, as is task.init and task.run.
-Note that task.run calls the task.end() callback at the close of it's execution.  `cron.js` manages the running of tasks and runs at the `api.configData.cronTimeInterval` (ms) interval defined in `config.json`

 ## Connecting

 ### HTTP